Dingyun-Huang/tadf-photoluminescence-prediction/README.md

 ## TADF photoluminescence prediction

-Code repository for predicting thermally activated delayed fluorescence (TADF) photoluminescence properties from molecular structure using graph neural networks (GNNs), plus utilities for dataset construction and simpler fingerprint baselines.
+Code repository for curating a dataset of experimental PL wavelengths and predicting them for thermally activated delayed fluorescence (TADF) molecules from molecular structure using graph neural networks (GNNs) and ChemDataExtractorTADF, plus simpler fingerprint baselines.

 Paper Here: [Machine-Learning Predictions of Photoluminescence in Molecules Exhibiting Thermally Activated Delayed Fluorescence with Implicit Experimental Validation](https://doi.org/10.1021/acs.jcim.6c00425).

 If you encounter problems running the code, please [open an issue](https://github.com/Dingyun-Huang/tadf-photoluminescence-prediction/issues).

+**Note:** Please refer to and install [ChemDataExtractorTADF](https://github.com/Dingyun-Huang/chemdataextractorTADF) if you want to rerun the dataset extraction for your own task.

 ### Requirements